yassouali/fast.ai_notes/parctical_DL/lecture1.md

 **general shortcuts**

-Note: The Jupyter help menu shows all the shorcuts as a capital letter, but you should be using the lowercase letters:
+Note: The Jupyter help menu shows all the shorcuts as a capital letter, but we should be using the lowercase letters:

 | Command         | Result                                        |
 |-----------------|:---------------------------------------------:|